StemVibrations/STEM/docs/tutorial2.rst

 Before starting the calculation, it is required to specify the desired output.
 In this case, displacement, and velocity are requested on the nodes and written into VTK files.
-In this case, Gauss point results (stresses) are left empty.
+Gauss point results (stresses) are left empty.

-The JSON output file is requested at a node located in the surface of the embankment, in the middle of the model, with coordinates (0.75, 3.0, 25.0).
+The JSON output file is requested at a point located in the surface of the embankment, in the middle of the model, with coordinates (0.75, 3.0, 25.0).

 The output process is added to the model using the ``Model.add_output_settings`` method.